 No student may consume or be under the influence of, or in possession of, alcohol or drugs, which may impair the student’s ability to function safely while engaged in academic activities, regardless of venue.
 Students taking prescription drugs or over-the-counter medication are personally responsible for ensuring that, while taking such drugs or medications, they are not a safety risk to themselves or others while engaged in academic activities, regardless of venue.
 Improper use of alcohol or other unauthorized substances in the academic or clinical setting will result in immediate removal from that setting and may result in dismissal from the program.
 Students also must comply with all local, state, and federal laws and regulations, as well as Quinnipiac University policies, regarding the possession, manufacture, use or distribution of controlled or illegal substances and alcohol.

 In programs that require a negative drug screen prior to matriculation, final program acceptance is contingent upon drug screening clearance as listed in Figure 1.
 If a student does not complete their drug screen prior to program’s deadline, that student risks delaying their start and may lose their seat in the program and forfeit their deposit.

 A drug screen or repeat drug screen may be required as a condition of clinical or fieldwork if requested by that facility.
 Timelines for completion of this screening are solely at the discretion of each contracted facility and are subject to change without notice.
 Students are required to comply with the requirements of their assigned clinical sites.
-A student may be required to have multiple drug screens during the course of his/her enrollment in clinical and/or fieldwork.
+A student may be required to have multiple drug screens during their enrollment in clinical and/or fieldwork.
 Costs associated with these screenings are the responsibility of the student.
 Students who are employed at an agency where they may also be doing clinical or fieldwork as part of the curriculum must comply with this drug screening policy regardless of whether a drug screen was completed as part of the employment process.